Forming a Corporation in Orange County, California

 6. Organizational Meeting

 The owners of the corporation should hold an initial organizational meeting.
-The purpose for the meeting may include appointing the members of the board of directors, appointing corporate officers, adopting the bylaws, authorizing issuance of stock, setting the corporation’s accounting year, designating a bank, selecting a corporate seal, and adopting a stock certificate form.
+The purpose for the meeting may include appointing the members of the board of directors, appointing corporate officers, adopting the bylaws, authorizing the issuance of stock, setting the corporation’s accounting year, designating a bank, selecting a corporate seal, and adopting a stock certificate form.

 If the initial directors are already named in the articles of incorporation, they can be the ones to hold the initial organizational meeting.